richeyward/richeyward.github.io/content/posts/digitron/mhrd/03-mhrd-buses/index.md

 date: 2024-07-15
 draft: false
 author: Richey Ward
-summary: Expanding our new gates to handle multiple bit buses
+summary: Expanding our gates to handle multiple bit buses
 tags:
     - MHRD
 categories:
     - Digital Electronics
-lastmod: 2024-08-25T14:11:23.189Z
+lastmod: 2024-09-11T18:32:52.813Z
 slug: 03-buses
-description: Expanding our new gates to handle multiple bit buses
+description: Expanding our new gates to handle multiple bit buses in MHRD.
 series:
     - Electronics Through Gaming
 series_order: 3
 ---

-## Initial
+## Introduction

-We have a good collection of logic gates available to us, but there's still not a whole lot that we can do with them, as they only take in singular bits of information.
-With a single binary input, we can only represent the numbers `1` and `0`.
-If we want to start using numbers higher than this, more inputs in parallel must be used.
-Using 4 inputs, we can represent the numbers 0 to 15.
+We now have a good collection of logic gates, but so far, they only handle single bits of information.
+With a single binary input, we can only represent the values `1` and `0`.

-### Understanding multiple bits

-The first input would be the standard `1` or `0` mapping, but if we want to show the number `2`, an extra input must be used.
-When that is positive, it means that the value represented contains a 2.
-Further bits added can represent further values in multiples of 2, for example a third represents `4` and a fourth stands for `8`.
-A partial list of numbers would look like this:
+To work with higher numbers, we need to process multiple bits in parallel.
+For instance, using 4 inputs, we can represent numbers from 0 to 15.

+---

+## Understanding Multiple Bits

+In a single-bit system, `1` and `0` are the only values available.
+To represent the number `2`, however, we need an additional input.
+When that input is active, it indicates the presence of `2` in the total value.
+Each additional input represents higher powers of 2.
+For example, the third bit represents `4` and the fourth bit represents `8`.
+Here’s a simple breakdown:

 ```md
 0 - 0000